g8hh/the-tree-of-life/docs/layer-features.md

 - symbol: **optional**.
 The text that appears on this layer's node.
 Default is the layer id with the first letter capitalized.

 - position: **optional**.
-Determines the horizontal position of the layer in its row.
+Determines the horizontal position of the layer in its row in a standard tree.
 By default, it uses the layer id, and layers are sorted in alphabetical order.

 - branches: **optional**.
-An array of layer ids.
+An array of layer/node ids.
 On a tree, a line will appear from this layer to all of the layers in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the layer id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).

 - nodeStyle: **optional**.
 A CSS object, where the keys are CSS attributes, which styles this layer's node on the tree.